evanlong/vertigo/ISSUES.md

 - Sharing and Editing 2.0
     + UI Changes to Save Flow
         * Vertical adjustment slider for zoom editing
-            - Icons for Push/Pull - OK
-            - Animation showing camera movement...
+            - Animation showing camera movement and zoom level
-        * Delete / Back Button - OK
         * Progress Bar as playback occurs during editing/sharing
-    + NSOperation-ify the editing/compositing
+    + Cache results of a "process/composite" operation
+    + If a save/share action has been take, then don't present the confirmation for discard

 - Icons
     + Draw arrows with same line weight, but differing total size.
 Currently things are just the same rotated and scaled to various sizes.
 Should try and keep weight same for consistency